themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 Wait a minute!
 Spot it?
 Aside from our usual updates, you'll also notice that we've had to make a little change to our inline styles.
 Instead of simply passing our styles in `""`, now, we have to pass an object with the names of our styles in `camelCase` and our values in quotes.
 One thing to point out here is the syntax.
 Before, you'll notice that we can reference JavaScript inline in our component using `{}` brackets.
 Here, we have double brackets `{{}}`.
 Why is that?

 This is because the first set of brackets is meant to identify JavaScript code, while the second is the actual object that we need to return.
-With this object, React takes to properties and converts them to inline styles accordingly.
+With this object, React takes the properties and converts them to inline styles accordingly.
 Make sense?

 <div class="note success">
   <h3>This could be a method <i class="fa fa-thumbs-up"></i></h3>